 In terms of financial development, the OTC also assists with community initiatives such as the development and implementation of corporate entities, partnerships and other profit or not-for profit enterprises.
 The OTC also supports economic development functions, such as the creation or review of business plans.

 Mark Dubé is the Chief Financial Officer for Ogemawahj Tribal Council where he has utilized his extensive Management, Finance, Accounting, Project Management, Economic Development, and Auditing experience to support the OTC and its member First Nations for almost twenty years.Read More

-Mark holds a Bachelor of Science Degree in Business Administration – Management and a Diploma in Accounting and is currently working towards his Certified Aboriginal Financial Management professional designation.
+Mark holds a Bachelor of Science Degree in Business Administration – Management and a Diploma in Accounting and the Certified Aboriginal Financial Management professional designation.

 Andrea Edgar is a member of the Chippewas of Rama First Nation.
 Andrea has a two-year certificate in Business Administration/Accounting from Georgian College in Barrie and is currently studying Public Administration and Governance through First Nations Technical Institute and Ryerson University.Read More

 In her role as Administrative Assistant Sherry works at keeping the office operations organized, efficient, and smooth.
 Day to day, Sherry provides administrative support, which includes directing phone calls, juggling schedules, making travel arrangements, managing office supplies, and whatever else it takes to help the team be more productive.